Karen-Cherono/Bioinformatics--training-/bacterial_genomics_assignment.md

+># **Principle of nanopore sequensing and illumina sequensing**
+>
+>Nanopore sequencing is a technology that enables real-time analysis of long DNA or RNA fragments.
+It works by monitoring changes to an electrical current as nucleic acids are passed through a protein nanopore.The nitrogenous bases i.e thymine, adenine,guanine and cytosine distrupts the electrical current at different intensities The resulting signal is decoded to provide the specific DNA or RNA sequence.
+>
+>Illumina NGS technology uses the method sequencing by synthesis (SBS) technology – tracking the addition of labeled nucleotides as the DNA chain is copied.
+As DNA polymerase adds marked DNA nucleotides to the chain the specific bases will be used to get the sequence.
-# **Generate a fastqc report from the downloaded file, assemble the genome and visualize using bandage.**
+># **Generate a fastqc report from the downloaded file, assemble the genome and visualize using bandage.**

 > I downloaded the file **SRR26270940.fastq.gz** an *E.coli* genome then i used the command  `gunzip SRR26270940.fastq.gz` in order to access the file.
 The command decompresses a file.
 > I then checked the contents of the directory to confirm wether the decompressed file exists i.e `ls` and the file **SRR26270940.fastq** now without the suffix gz was created.